-The Foreign Bank Account Reporting Deadline is in June - What You Need to Know!
+The Foreign Bank Account Reporting Deadline is Approaching – What You Need to Know!

 What Is the FBAR?

-FBAR, more recently known as FinCEN Form 114, reports your foreign bank account information to the US Treasury.
-It's not technically a tax form, as it doesn't generate taxes or amounts due - instead, it's used as an informational source that many people must fill out for the Treasury.
+FBAR, also known as FinCEN Form 114, reports your foreign bank account information to the US Treasury.
+It’s not technically a tax form, as it doesn’t generate taxes or amounts due.
+Instead, FBAR is simply informational.
+The purpose of the form is to prevent US citizens from hiding offshore assets and income to avoid US taxation.
 The FBAR must be filed by individuals and companies who own, or have an interest in, foreign bank or financial accounts that exceed the reporting threshold for the given year.
-The purpose of the FBAR is to prevent anyone from hiding offshore assets and income in order to avoid US taxation.

 Who Needs to File the FBAR?

 Individual Foreign Bank Account Holders

 US citizens or Resident Aliens (Greencard holders) will need to file an FBAR if they have at least one foreign financial account with a total balance exceeding $10,000 at any point during the calendar year.
 All US persons must file an FBAR if they meet these requirements, regardless of age or circumstance.
 Guardians of minors and those unable to file for themselves must file the FBAR on behalf of their charges.